Princess Theodora of Liechtenstein

 Princess Theodora of Liechtenstein (Theodora Alexandra Isabella Antonia Nora Marie; 20 November 2004) is an environmentalist, equestrian, and member of the Princely family of Liechtenstein.
 She founded the Green Teen Team Foundation, a conservationist non-profit organization, in 2014.

 Early life and education

-Princess Theodora of Liechtenstein was born on 20 November 2004 in Chêne-Bougeries, Canton of Geneva, Switzerland to Prince Alexander of Liechtenstein, an entrepreneur, and Astrid Barbara Kohl, a German interior designer.
+Princess Theodora of Liechtenstein was born on 20 November 2004 in Chêne-Bougeries, Switzerland, to Prince Alexander of Liechtenstein, an entrepreneur, and Astrid Barbara Kohl, a German interior designer.
 She is the granddaughter of Prince Philipp of Liechtenstein and the great-granddaughter of Sovereign Prince Franz Joseph II and Princess Consort Gina.
 Theodora is a grandniece of Sovereign Prince Hans-Adam II.

 Princess Theodora grew up at the Villa Sant'Andrea, her family's Italian estate near Verona.
 The castle was formerly a Benedictine monastery.
 She was educated at the Aleardo Aleardi International School of Verona and St. Louis School of Milan.
 After completing secondary school, she enrolled at St John's College, Cambridge to study architecture.
+Subsequently, she pursued a Master of Science in Sustainability, Enterprise and the Environment at the University of Oxford's Smith School of Enterprise and the Environment.